(A) General Provisions for Electronic Submission and Exchange of Exhibits.

 (6) Format of Exhibits.
 Each exhibit must be electronically stored in an individual PDF file, limited to a file size no greater than 50MB.
 Each PDF file must have a unique identification name and number (e.g., “Plaintiff’s Exhibit 1”).
 To facilitate the filing of exhibits via CM/ECF, the individual PDF files should be contained in a single folder.

 (7) Oversized Exhibits and Exhibits Other than Paper Documents.
 If a party wishes to introduce into evidence an oversized exhibit or an exhibit that is not a paper document, the party must scan or photograph the evidence, convert the file to a PDF or JPEG file (as applicable), and list the item on the Local Form "Exhibit Register".
 The submitting party must, if physically possible, then bring the actual oversized exhibit or physical object to court for the trial or evidentiary hearing.
 Unless the Court orders otherwise, at the conclusion of the trial or evidentiary hearing at which an actual oversized exhibit or physical object is offered into evidence, the Clerk will return the original exhibit to counsel.
 If an appeal is taken, only the PDF or JPEG file with the scan or photographic image of the exhibit will be included in the record on appeal.

-(B) Format for Exhibits.
+(B) Procedure for Use of Electronically Stored Exhibits.